2010 Commonwealth Games: Official song

-The official song of the 2010 Commonwealth Games "Jiyo Utho Bado Jeeto" was composed and performed by the Indian musician A. R. Rahman.
+The official song of the 2010 Commonwealth Games "Jiyo Utho Badho Jeeto" was composed and performed by the Indian musician A. R. Rahman.
 The song's title is based on the slogan of the games, "Come out and play".
 The song was written by Mehboob in Hindi with a sprinkling of English words.
 It was released on 28 August 2010.
 The music video, directed by Bharath Bala was released on 23 September and featured a shorter version of the song.
 A. R. Rahman also gave a live concert for the theme song in Gurgaon, Haryana, which was previewed on various news channels.
 The official video of the song has been released on YouTube.
 However this song was not much appreciated by the people as it was being compared with 2010 FIFA World Cup South Africa's official song Waka Waka (This Time for Africa) of Shakira.

 Concerns and controversies

-Several concerns were raised over the preparations of the Games and these included excessive budget overruns, likelihood of floods in Delhi due to heavy monsoon rains, infrastructural compromise, poor living conditions at the Commonwealth Games Village, delays in construction of the main Games' venues, the withdrawal of prominent athletes, widespread corruption by officials of the Games' Organising Committee and possibility of a terrorist attack by militants.
+Several concerns were raised over the preparations of the Games and these included excessive budget overruns, likelihood of floods in Delhi due to heavy monsoon rains, infrastructural compromise, poor living conditions at the Games Village, delays in construction of the main Games' venues, the withdrawal of prominent athletes, widespread corruption by officials of the Games' Organising Committee and the possibility of a terrorist attack.

-The negative pre-event publicity and heavy security presence played in part in low spectator attendance during the initial events.
+The negative pre-event publicity and heavy security presence played a part in low spectator attendance during the initial events.
 However the numbers picked up as the Games progressed.

 Formation of investigation committee

 The day after the conclusion of the Games, the Indian Government announced the formation of a special committee to probe the allegations of corruption and mismanagement against the Organising Committee.
 The probe committee will be led by former Comptroller and Auditor General of India VK Shunglu.
 This probe will be in addition to the Central Bureau of Investigation, Enforcement Directorate, and Central Vigilance Commission investigations already underway.
 The Prime Minister of India, Dr Manmohan Singh had promised in mid-August, when reports of the bungling first surfaced, that corrupt officials will be given "severe and exemplary" punishment after the Games.
 The probe committee is tasked with looking into "all aspects of organising and conducting" the Games, and "to draw lessons from it."
 It was given three months to submit its report, but the report was never publicly released.
-The Indian Sports Ministry has directed the Organising Committee of the 2010 Commonwealth Games (led by Suresh Kalmadi), to not release any staffer from their positions until the probe committee's work is finished.
+The Indian Sports Ministry directed the Organising Committee of the 2010 Commonwealth Games, to not release any staffer from their positions until the probe committee's work is finished.